vaanyag/CS-143b-project-1/README.md

 ### **<ins>FUNCTIONS</ins>**
 **create_init()** <br />
-**create(p)** <br />
+Initializes: PCB[16], RCB[4] and Ready List RL with priority levels.
+It also creates PCB[0] (with priority = 0) **create(p)** <br />
-**check_destroy(j)** <br />
+Creates a new process with priority 'p' **check_destroy(j)** <br />
+<ins>Helper function of destroy()</ins>
+It checks if j is current running process or is one of the decendents of current running process and then calls the destroy function
 **destroy(j)** <br />
-**print_destroy_count()** <br />
+Destroys the process j if it exists along with its children and grandchildren (if any) **print_destroy_count()** <br />
+<ins>Helper function of destroy()</ins>
-**remove_parent()** <br />
+Outputs the total number of processes destroyed **remove_parent()** <br />
+<ins>Helper function of destroy()</ins>
-**request(r,k)** <br />
+Remove j from the children list of its parent process when destroy is called **request(r,k)** <br />
+Request k units of r resource
 **release(r,k)** <br />
+Releases k units of resource r
 **timeout()** <br />
-**scheduler()** <br />
+Moves the current process to the end of the reading list and call the scheduler **scheduler()** <br />
-**write_in_file()** <br />
+To perform context switch and schedule according to the priority **write_in_file()** <br />
+Writes the output in the output file
 **menu()** <br />
+Calls the appropriate function according to the command in the input file

 ### **<ins>AUTHOR</ins>**
 VAANYA GUPTA